ecbush/xenoGI/misc/miscDocumentation.rst

 Run it like this::

-  python3 path-to-xenoGI-github-repository/misc/getProteinsWithBlastHitsVsMultifasta.py params.py fasta/multiFastaWithProtsToSearch.fa > listOfHits.txt
+  python3 path-to-xenoGI-github-repository/misc/getProteinsWithBlastHitsVsMultifasta.py params.py strainInfo.txt fasta/multiFastaWithProtsToSearch.fa > listOfHits.txt

+In a typical xenoGI working directory, ``strainInfo.txt`` is a file that should already exist listing all the strains.
+If you wish to run this script in an xlMode directory, and only run on strains in the scaffold, then you would first need to produce a strainInfo.txt-like file with only the scaffold strains.
+This could be done by running ``listTreeStrains.py`` (described below) on the scaffold tree.

 Here's an example of how this script might be used.

 As described in the README, it is possible to provide xenoGI with a list of genes on which we should use DTLOR parameters that are permissive to origin events.
 A case where one might want to do this would be the SCCmec element in *Staphylococcus aureus*.
 Say we're running xenoGI on a set of *S. aureus* genomes.
 We could do as follows.
 First, we collect a set of protein sequences from known SCCmec elements (e.g. from NCBI).
 Put these in a file (``fasta/multiFastaWithProtsToSearch.fa``.
 Then run the ``getProteinsWithBlastHitsVsMultifasta.py`` script on it from the top level of the xenoGI working directory.
 If we run it as described above, the output will go in to a file ``listOfHits.txt`` at the top level of the xenoGI working directory.
 We can now add the following line to ``params.py``::